Mobeen0/Portfolio/README.md

 ## About Me

 Hello!
-I'm [Your Name], a passionate and dedicated [Your Profession] with a strong focus on [Your Specialization or Field of Interest].
-With [number] years of experience in the industry, I have developed a diverse set of skills and a portfolio of projects that demonstrate my capabilities.
+I'm Muhammad Mobeen, a passionate and dedicated Software Engineering and Full Stack Development with a strong focus on MERN Stack.
+I have developed a diverse set of skills and a portfolio of projects that demonstrate my capabilities.

 ## Skills